buzzware/cascade/api_docs/using_cascade/associations/association_helpers.md

 `UpdateHasOne(SuperModel model, string property, object value)`

-Replaces the value of the given HasOne property with the given model.
+Replaces the value of the given HasOne property with the given model value.